CST324-F20-OIT-PDX/MongoDogsDemo/Readme.md

 This is a demo C#-> Mongo console app for CST324

 Note:  I'm a C++ programmer.
 I am a good programmer, so I can pick up other languages fast.
 AND, I may not be following all standard practice for C#.
 If you see something that is weird for C#, then send me a polite email.
-If you are  astudent you can get some extra credit.
+If you are  a student you can get some extra credit.

 # My Steps